ricktu288/ray-optics/README.md

 - Simulate reflection in linear, circular, and parabolic mirror
 - Simulate beam splitter
 - Simulate refraction in linear or circular interfaces, including both refracted and reflected rays
+- Simulate mixture of colors and chromatic dispersion<sup>beta</sup>
 - Simulate ideal lens/mirror, which obeys lens/mirror equation
 - View extensions of rays to see if they converge to a virtual image
 - View real images, virtual images, and virtual objects directly